Can You Get a Deal Buying Two Cars at Once?

 Oil changes, annual state registrations, and emission appointments will be sync which means double the expense and scheduling around the same time.

 Larger long term maintenance can be a surprise financial hit so make sure you budget for it.

 Buying more than two cars?

-Do you run a small business that needs a fleet of new cars?
+Do you run a small business that needs a deal on a fleet of new cars?
 Even better, the more you buy at once, the better deal you can get!

 No, dealer financing typically requires you to get an individual loan for each car.
 Learn how to get a deal on two cars at once.

 Yes, if you are buying two cars the dealership will let you get two loans.
 However, you’ll need to prove you’re a well qualified buyer with good credit and the ability to pay off both loans.
 Learn how to get a deal on two cars at once.

 Yes, leasing two cars is similar to purchasing two cars.
 First negotiate the purchase price of both cars and then ask that to be used as the capitalized cost for each lease.
 Learn how to get a deal on two cars at once.